hphelion/documentation/vpn-quickstart.md

 To use this solution effectively, you should be familiar with these concepts and information:

-- Local network configuration in HP Public Cloud
+- Local network configuration in HP Cloud
 - HP Cloud Compute and Networking services
 - OpenStack Nova and Neutron CLI and API
 - Virtual Private Networks (VPN)